 And at that time shall Michael stand up, the great prince which standeth for the children of thy people: and there shall be a time of trouble, such as never was since there was a nation even to that same time: and at that time thy people shall be delivered, every one that shall be found written in the book.
 2And many of them that sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt.
 3And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever.
 4But thou, O Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and knowledge shall be increased.

-It is commonly believed by most scholars today that verse (4) above is alluding to man’s advancement in modern technology.
-However, this is a false assumption that is based only on the second half of the verse alone: (many shall run to and fro, and knowledge shall be increased).
-They have completely neglected and ignored the first half of the verse: (shut up the words, and seal the book, even to the time of the end).
-No wonder the rapture has become so controversial.
-This oversight has led our knowledge of the rapture right into a dead-end road.
+It is commonly believed by most scholars today that verse (4) above points to man’s advancing in modern technology.
+However, this is a false assumption that is based solely on the second half of the verse alone: (many shall run to and fro, and knowledge shall be increased).
+They have completely neglected and ignored the first half of the verse: (shut up the words, and seal the book, even to the time of the end:).

 Daniel 12:8-9 (KJV)